voicerepublic/pdf-viewer/README.md

 # PDFjs Component

+This project gives you a new HTML tag `<pdf-viewer>` that can be configured with the attributes `src`, `height` and `width`.
+Easy as that.

-A Web Component based on [HTML5 Custom Element](https://w3c.github.io/webcomponents/spec/custom/) containing a [React](http://facebook.github.io/react/) component providing a convenient PDF viewer based on [PDFjs](https://github.com/mozilla/pdf.js).
+More specifically, this is a Web Component based on [HTML5 Custom Element](https://w3c.github.io/webcomponents/spec/custom/) containing a [React](http://facebook.github.io/react/) component providing a PDF viewer based on [PDFjs](https://github.com/mozilla/pdf.js).
 Since Custom Elements are not yet [supported in all browsers](http://caniuse.com/#feat=custom-elements), this project uses